DRMALEK/Allam-Challange-Rawi/README.md

 - rawi-app/ --- Web application code
 - Scripts/ ---  Data preparation scripts
 - BenchMarks.xlsx --- Benchmark file used for testing
+- demo_video.mp4 ---- Video for the demo of our solution

 ```

 ## Tech Stack